-Engineering students and faculty members also are an excellent resource.
-The AIAA website aiaa.org/StudentBranches provides access to both.
-On the website you will find a list of chartered AIAA student branches at U.S. and international colleges and universities, along with contact information for faculty advisors and student branch chairs, and in some cases, URLs to the branch's home page.
-You can directly contact the advisor or chair of a student branch for information and recommendations.
-You also can network with other engineering students by attending a branch meeting at a college near you.
+The AIAA webpage aiaa.org/StudentBranches provides access to engineering students and faculty members.
+You will find a list of chartered AIAA student branches at U.S. and international colleges and universities, along with contact information for faculty advisors and student branch chairs.